semgrep/semgrep/PRIVACY.md

 The following data will never leave your environment as part of metrics.

 - Filenames
-- Git commit hashes, messages, authors
+- Git commit hashes, timestamps, messages, authors
 - User-identifiable data about Semgrep’s findings in your code, including finding messages

 This data will be sent to Semgrep App only if you explicitly request it,